porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/introduction.md

 # Introduction

-## Porsche Design System utilities
+## Porsche Design System - Utilities

 This package contains helpful SCSS functions, mixins and variables.
-Additionally we provide all scss content as JavaScript variables, functions and helpers.
+Additionally, we provide JavaScript variables, functions and helpers.

-**Note!** The JavaScript utilities are especially made for styled-components which allow the usage of media-queries.
-Therefore the usage examples are made for styled-components.
-You can still use all variables, helper and functions without media-queries to custom style components tho.

 ### Install
 It's necessary to have access to the Porsche Design System private NPM registry to be able to install the `@porsche-design-system/utilities` NPM package.
 If you don't have an account yet, please first [read more about getting started as developer](#/start-coding/introduction).

 ```
 // install with npm:
 npm install @porsche-design-system/utilities --save-dev